vishakha-ramani/inferno-autoscaler/docs/capacity-scaling-config.md

 ### What is End Point Picker (EPP)?

 The **End Point Picker (EPP)** is an intelligent request routing component in the InferenceScheduler that selects the optimal inference server replica to handle each incoming request.
-EPP monitors replica capacity metrics (KV cache utilization, queue depth) and uses scoring algorithms to route requests to the least-loaded replicas, preventing overload and ensuring efficient resource utilization.
+EPP monitors replica capacity metrics (KV cache utilization, queue depth), as well as other replica metrics and uses scoring algorithms to route requests to replicas.

 ### Deployment Architecture

-**EPP Deployment Model**: Each model deployment has a **1-to-1 relationship** with its EPP instance.
+**EPP Deployment Model**: Each model has a **1-to-1 relationship** with its EPP instance.
 Every model served by the inference infrastructure has a dedicated EPP component that routes requests specifically to that model's replicas.

 **Example deployment pattern:**
 - Model: `Qwen/Qwen3-0.6B` in namespace `llm-d-autoscaler` → Dedicated EPP instance `gaie-workload-autoscaler-epp`